EASY-EAI/EASY-EAI-Toolkit-C-Demo/README.md

 How to use：
+[1] - Clone this Git Storage to Local
-Enter the corresponding Demo directory of this repository: ./build.sh
+[2] - Enter the corresponding Demo directory of this repository: ./build.sh
-The relevant Demo will be generated under build/ in the specific Demo directory: test-xxx
+[3] - The relevant Demo will be generated under build/ in the specific Demo directory: test-xxx

 important update log:
 ---
+> 2022-03-15 :
+> * update easyeai-api-0.1.1

 > 2022-01-30 :
 > * Release easyeai-c-demo-0.1.0
 >   * peripheral_api